WrestleMania 31: Preliminary matches

 In the next segment, The Authority (Triple H and Stephanie McMahon) announced that WrestleMania had set a new Levi's Stadium attendance record of 76,976 and began to gloat about their accomplishments and Triple H's victory over Sting earlier in the night, which prompted The Rock to enter the ring.
-After a verbal exchange, McMahon insulted the Rock and slapped him across the face, taunting that he wouldn't retaliate because he dare not hit a woman.
+After a verbal exchange, McMahon insulted the Rock and slapped him across the face, taunting that he would not retaliate because he dare not hit a woman.
 Rock then brought UFC Women's Bantamweight Champion Ronda Rousey (who sat up front) into the ring.
 After Rousey told McMahon that she "owns every ring she's in" Rock attacked Triple H and Rousey then threw both McMahon and Triple H from the ring, first teasing an armbar on McMahon.

 In the penultimate match, The Undertaker faced Bray Wyatt.
-This was Undertaker's first appearance since WrestleMania XXX.
+This was The Undertaker's first appearance since WrestleMania XXX.
 It was reported that Wyatt legitimately injured his ankle earlier in the day while preparing for the match, resulting in both men working at a slow pace.
-While Wyatt largely controlled the offense, Undertaker was able to execute most of his signature moves such as "Old School", the big boot, and "Snake Eyes".
-Late in the match, Wyatt kicked out of a "Tombstone Piledriver", while Undertaker kicked out of "Sister Abigail".
-In the end, Undertaker executed a second "Tombstone Piledriver" to win the match, extending his record to 22-1.
+While Wyatt largely controlled the offense, The Undertaker was able to execute most of his signature moves such as "Old School", the big boot, and "Snake Eyes".
+Late in the match, Wyatt kicked out of a "Tombstone Piledriver", while The Undertaker kicked out of "Sister Abigail".
+In the end, The Undertaker executed a second "Tombstone Piledriver" to win the match, extending his record to 22-1.